 Practice management by exception when you delegate.
 Set clear goals, standards, and deadlines for the delegated task.
 A job without a deadline is merely a discussion.
 Then tell people to come back to you only if they have a problem.
 If they are on schedule and on budget, they do not need to report.
 You can assume that they have the job under control.

 The key to growing your people is learning how to delegate and develop your effective management skills.
 When you learn how to delegate effectively with a few staff members, you will soon be given more people to delegate to, plus greater responsibilities, as a result of your delegation and effective management skills.

 All managers with outstanding management skills are excellent delegators.
 The ability to delegate is one of the top leadership qualities of great leaders.
 In old-school thinking, people used to say that, ‘‘If you want the job done right, you have to do it yourself.’’

-In new-school thinking, however, the correct statement is, ‘‘If you want the job done right, you have to learn how to delegate it properly to others so that they can do it to the proper standard.’’
+In new-school thinking, however, the correct statement is, ‘‘If you want the job done right, you have to learn how to delegate it properly so that it can be done to the proper standard’’ @BrianTracy Tweet This

 Thank you for reading this post on how to delegate the right tasks to the right people.
 If you have any other tips on how to develop effective management skills to lead your team to success, please feel free to comment and share below!